SidharthLala1/teamieapp-assignment/README.md

 Please update the username and password in the cypress.env.json file.
 The credentials are deleted from the file so that they are not exposed to any external entity.

-# `For Active user please use the below variables in cypress.env.json`:
+# `For Active user please use the below variables and update them with the active user credentials in cypress.env.json`:

 ### "username" : ""

 ### "password" : ""

-# `For Blocked user please use the below variables in cypress.env.json`:
+# `For Blocked user please use the below variables and update them with the blocked user credentials in cypress.env.json`:

 ### "blocked_username" : ""

 ### "blocked_password" : ""

+## Once the cypress.env.json file is updated the suite is ready for running the tests.

 ## How to run a Cypress test Browser Mode and HeadLess Mode.